streetsceal/streetsceal-drogheda/README.md

 **Historian and writer:** Martina Murray
 **Seed funding:** Droichead Arts, 2021
-**Archival partnership:** Louth County Archives **Original commission:** Culture Night 2020
+**Archival partnership:** Louth County Archives **Original commission:** ThirtyThree-45, 2020

 Claire Fitch is a composer, sound designer, and lecturer at Dundalk Institute of Technology.
 Her practice spans electroacoustic composition, oral history, and site-specific audio art.

 Martina Murray is a historian, writer, and author based in Co.
 Louth.
-She is a contributor to Totally Dublin and founder of Greenlight.
+She is a contributor to Totally Dublin and founder of Greenlight Consulting.
 Her historical research and narrative writing forms the documentary core of the StreetScéal trails.

 [clairefitch.github.io](https://clairefitch.github.io) · [fitchsounds.com](https://fitchsounds.com)